Travis Major

-Travis Paul Major (born 18 February 1990) is an Australian professional footballer player.
-He plays as a forward for National Premier Leagues NSW club Blacktown City.
+Travis Paul Major (born 18 February 1990) is an Australian professional soccer player who as a forward for National Premier Leagues NSW club Blacktown City.

 Career

 On 3 January 2015, he signed for A-League side Central Coast Mariners.
 He scored his first and only goal in a 5–1 defeat to Sydney FC.

 Major spent the 2016–17 season with Hong Kong club Pegasus.
 He was released by the club following the season.
 In August 2017, Major re-joined Pegasus during their pre-season training camp in Thailand.
 After almost three years at the club, Major left again on 22 April 2019 because of family reasons.

 On 31 May 2019, Southern announced via Facebook that Major had signed for the 2019–20 season.
 On 19 April 2020, due to circumstances brought on by the 2020 coronavirus pandemic, Southern bought out the remainder of Major's contract.

 On 12 February 2021, Major returned to Blacktown City whom he had last played for in 2016.

 On September 3, 2021, it was announced that Major was signed by the I-League side RoundGlass Punjab for a season.
 Major would play the season deployed as a midfielder and go on to lead the league in assists (8).

-On June 24, 2022, Major would return to Blacktown city in the mid season transfer window, his return led to Blacktown being crowned NSW NPL champions in a 2-0 victory over Manly United, where Major was announced man of the match and received the Robbie Slater medal.
+On June 24, 2022, Major would return to Blacktown city in the mid season transfer window, his return led to Blacktown being crowned NSW NPL champions in a 2–0 victory over Manly United, where Major was announced man of the match and received the Robbie Slater medal.
 Major would also score his 100th goal for the club in the final, the first player in the clubs history to reach this milestone.